The Recent Changes in Ireland’s Gambling Law

 Sports betting is especially popular in Ireland and has been for several decades.
 Actually, it can be said that every Irishman grows up with sports betting.
-After all, even children are taken to the horse racing track on Sundays and public holidays.
-With this information, who would be surprised if the gambling law in force in Ireland is also several decades old?
+Who would be surprised if the gambling law in force in Ireland is also several decades old?
 Thus, it was more than time that the previous law was changed.

 Ireland Again Takes Action to Change the Law

 When the previously valid gambling law was brought into being in Ireland, no one could have expected online gambling and the numerous lotteries and scratch cards that were available.
 This is one of the reasons why the previous law is now being changed.

 Another reason is the lack of player protection and a missing age limit.
 Previously, minors could also participate in gambling.